thomasblanchard21/3D_Human_Pose_gr2/README.md

 To use your own bounding boxes, you must place them in the `bbox` folder in `/data/Human36M/` according to the CoCo annotations format.

+For more details on how to train each model, please refer to the README.md file in the corresponding folder.

 ## Results

 ## Conclusion